 If you are pregnant or are thinking about becoming pregnant, get a test for HIV as soon as possible and encourage your partner to get tested as well.
 If you have HIV and you are pregnant, there is a lot you can do to keep yourself healthy and not give HIV to your baby.

 Take steps to reduce your risk for West Nile virus and other mosquito-borne infections.

-Poor control of diabetes during pregnancy increases the chance for birth defects and other problems for your baby.
-It can cause serious complications for you, too.
+Poor control of diabetes during pregnancy can not only cause serious health complications for you, but also increase the chance of birth defects and other problems for your baby.

 High Blood Pressure:

 Existing high blood pressure can increase your risk of problems during pregnancy.

 Taking certain medications during pregnancy might cause serious birth